Separation of Light from Darkness: Composition

-Although the meaning of these figures has never been completely clear, the Sistine scholar Heinrich Pfeiffer has proposed that the four ignudi associated with the Separation of Light from Darkness represent day and night, which echo the theme of light and darkness.
+\ ignudi associated with the Separation of Light from Darkness represent day and night, which echo the theme of light and darkness.
 For instance, he points out that the ignudo next to God's right hand (on the side of darkness) is stretching as if awakening from sleep in the morning, that the diagonally opposed ignudo below God's knee (on the side of light) is carrying a heavy bundle of oak garlands on his shoulders, representing a daytime activity, and that the ignudo next to God's left arm is falling asleep and signifies nighttime.

 Pfeiffer and other scholars have also suggested that in Michelangelo's Sistine iconography the ignudi represent angels and that the Bronze Nudes below the ignudi are fallen angels.

 Two shields or medallions accompany each set of four ignudi in the five smaller Genesis panels along the center of the Sistine ceiling.
 They are often described as painted to resemble bronze.
 Each is decorated with a picture from either the Old Testament or the Book of Maccabees from the Apocrypha.
 The subjects of the shields are often violent.
 In the Separation of Light from Darkness the shield above God shows Abraham sacrificing his son Isaac (Genesis 22:9–12), and the one below God shows the prophet Elijah as he is carried up to heaven in a chariot of fire (2 Kings 2:11).